Only 13 NFL teams still have a legit shot at winning the Super Bowl

-- The Chiefs and Steelers are currently the favourites to win the Super Bowl, with a slew of NFC contenders still fighting for a shot to represent their conference.
+- The Chiefs and Saints are currently the favourites to win the Super Bowl, with a slew of other contenders fighting to take them down.

 - For the rest of the league, it might be time to start studying up for the 2021 NFL Draft.